salmabadawy74/premium-blocks-for-gutenberg/readme.txt

 = 1.3.3 =

 - Fixed: Failed to load blocks` JS files since last update.
-- Fixed: Video box does not work when overlay option is enabled.
+- Fixed: Video box does not work when image overlay option is enabled.
 - Fixed: Content position does not work when two or more inner columns added in Section Block.

 = 1.3.2 =